peterprescott/a1-dissertation/md/draft.md

 an undirected graph with positive weights, then we can define a metric by the shortest walk between any two points.

+The idea of a graph, in which edges connect precisely two points, can be extended to that of a *hypergraph*, where *hyperedges* can connect any number of points.
+For our purposes, if we consider a street segment to connect to each other all the properties which have that street as their nearest street, and also to the nodes at its ends, then our graph of street segment edges becomes a hypergraph in which each property connects to exactly one single edge.

+A *face-block* $F$ is then the set of properties connected by any street segment edge.
+The

 # Data Analysis